pact-foundation/pact-jvm/pact-jvm-consumer-junit/README.md

 | hexValue | Will match all hexadecimal encoded strings |
 | uuid | Will match strings containing UUIDs |

 _\* Note:_ JSON only supports double precision floating point values.
+Depending on the language implementation, they may parsed as integer, floating point or decimal numbers.

 #### Ensuring all items in a list match an example (2.2.0+)